surftimer/SurfTimer/README.md

 * The timer does auto-create some tables, but they will most likely have the wrong schema, use the create-tables.sql file instead.
 * Upload all the files to your csgo server directory
 * Add a MySQL database called `surftimer` to `csgo/addons/sourcemod/configs/databases.cfg`
+#### Optional
-* (Optional) Import the ck_zones.sql file if you want to use my pre-made zones
+* Import the ck_zones.sql file if you want to use my pre-made zones
-* (Optional) Import the ck_maptier.sql file if you want to use my pre-made tiers
+* Import the ck_maptier.sql file if you want to use my pre-made tiers
-* (Optional) Import the ck_mapsettings.sql file if you want to use my pre-made mapsettings
+* Import the ck_mapsettings.sql file if you want to use my pre-made mapsettings

 ## Stripper
 * I have uploaded my stripper files <a href="https://github.com/fluffyst/skillsurf-csgo">here</a>